RhysF98/PythonEmailReply/README.md

 -----------------------------------------

-This program was conceptualised and realised in the space of 24 hours and I have hardly touched it in a week.
+This program was conceptualised and realised in the space of 24 hours and I have hardly touched it in weeks.
 Please be constructive with any criticism, I did this for free ;) Personal email: loshaughnessy@globalcyberalliance.org